-- Leaders should be aware of any health issues, including allergies (particularly to aspirin, elastoplasts and penicillin), concerning individuals which might have implications for participation in certain activities. - All leaders should be fully aware of the emergency exits and assembly areas to be used in the event of an emergency evacuation of the premises when necessary, including name checks to ascertain all are safely evacuated.
-All children should be aware of these procedures through regular emergency drills.
+- Leaders should be aware of any health issues, including allergies concerning individuals which might have implications for participation in certain activities. - All leaders should be fully aware of the location of emergency exits and assembly areas to be used in the event of an emergency evacuation of the premises when necessary, including name checks to ascertain all are safely evacuated.
+All children and young people should be aware of the evacuation procedures through regular emergency drills.
 Leaders should be aware of the location of fire alarms, extinguishers and First Aid box.
-Remember, a fire extinguisher will only put out a small fire. - All emergency exits should be kept permanently clear of any obstructions.
-It is the responsibility of the Leader-in-Charge of the event to see that this requirement is met on an event-to-event basis. - All leaders should have ready access to the properly maintained First Aid Kit and should have appropriate basic knowledge in its use.
-The First Aid Kit, however should not contain analgesics, burn sprays, expectorants and astringents for use with children or leaders.
-The First Aid kit should be checked and updated every six months.

-- Leaders should know where the nearest telephone is located and not rely on mobile phones. - On an annual basis, the Company Captain and leaders should satisfy themselves that the premises in which the Company customarily operates, and the resources to be used, are safe for the activities of the Company.
+In the event of a fire, evacuating the building and saving life is much more important than fighting a fire. - All emergency exits should be kept permanently clear of any obstructions.
+It is the responsibility of the Leader-in-Charge of the event to see that this requirement is met on an event-to-event hasis - All leaders should have ready access to the properly maintained First Aid Kit and should have appropriate basic knowledge in its use.
+The First Aid kit should be checked and updated every six months. - Leaders should know where the nearest telephone is located and not rely on mobile phones. - On an annual basis, the Company Captain and leaders should satisfy themselves that the premises in which the Company customarily operates, and the resources to be used, are safe for the activities of the Company.
 This annual risk assessment must not be taken lightly.
+In addition to the annual risk assessment, leaders should always have a quick initial look around the premises you are about to use to identify any possible risks e.g. a stack of chairs which could topple, an electric cable which could trip, etc. - Where BB activities are the only activity taking place in a premises the front door should be kept locked with a relevant internal easy opening device so that access is limited to those attending and the leaders of that group.
+If parents/guardians wish to gain access to the premises during BB activities, they should have to ring a door bell or use an intercom and a